by Tim Bellhouse

 Drawings alone can't convey all your requirements.
 Supporting drawings (whether hand-drawn or developed as 3D CAD) with a comprehensive and detailed specification will save you time and effort in the long run.
 Even on BIM projects, where a fully rendered building may contain lots of additional information within the individual objects that make up the model, there are still lots of other details that need to be captured - not least the quality of materials you expect to be used.
 This includes workmanship and any relevant standards that need to be met.

 While it may have been possible in the past to write a specification on the drawings themselves, today, that's just not possible.
 With so much information required, a specification really is the only way to capture this information.

 Specifications developed using NBS services draw on a classification system that can be used to precisely reference sections, systems and clauses in the specification on drawings or models.

 3. Information to ensure accurate pricing

 While the specification itself won't include cost information if it is well-composed and suitably detailed, it should make it easy for a contractor to price the job quickly and accurately.
-Ensuring you provide detailed information about project requirements, perhaps even specific products, but certainly expectations on performance and minimum operating standards that need to be achieved will result in more accurate pricing down the line.
+Ensuring you provide detailed information about project requirements, perhaps even specific products, will result in more accurate pricing down the line.

 Timely and efficient statutory compliance helps you avoid legal implications and penalties on a project and reduces the risk of prosecution.
 By defining requirements on a project when it comes to meeting specific standards, sustainability benchmarks and compliance with health and safety requirements, a project manager can easily determine and verify that these documented requirements have been met.